angular/angular/aio/content/guide/http.md

 JSONP requests only works for `GET` requests, it doesn’t work for PUT/POST/DELETE and so on.
 </div>

 In Angular, use JSONP by importing the `JsonpModule` to the `NgModule` imports.
-Here is the `searchHeroes` method that queries for heroes whose names contain the search term using the JSONP request.
+Here is a `searchHeroes` method that queries for heroes whose names contain the search term using the JSONP request.

-Here we pass the `heroesURL` as the first parameter and `callback` as the second parameter.
+Here we pass the `heroesURL` as the first parameter and callback function name as the second parameter.
 The response is wrapped in the callback function.
-Next, we take the Observables returned by the JSONP method and pipe them through to the error handler.
+We take the Observables returned by the JSONP method and pipe them through to the error handler.

 <code-example hideCopy language="typescript">
 /* GET heroes whose name contains search term */